CryptvJet/ai/Zin-Ai-app/README.md

 ## Requirements

 - .NET 8.0 SDK
-- Running MySQL server with `vemite5_pulse-core` database
+- Running MySQL server with your PulseCore database
 - Your existing web AI chat system (in `/ai` directory)
 - Ollama server (for AI model testing)